airbnb/visx/README.md

 // <BarGraph />
 ```

-For more examples using `vx`, check out the [gallery](https://vx-demo.now.sh/gallery).
+For more examples using `visx`, check out the [gallery](https://airbnb.io/visx/gallery).

 ## Motivation

 **Goal**

 The goal is to create a library of components you can use to make both your own reusable chart
-library or your slick custom one-off chart. vx is largely unopinionated and is meant to be built
+library or your slick custom one-off chart. visx is largely unopinionated and is meant to be built
 upon.
 Keep your bundle sizes down and use only the packages you need.

 **How?**

-Under the hood, vx is using d3 for the calculations and math.
+Under the hood, visx is using d3 for the calculations and math.
 If you're creating your own awesome
-chart library on top of vx, it's easy to create a component api that hides d3 entirely.
-Meaning your
+chart library on top of visx, it's easy to create a component api that hides d3 entirely.
+Meaning
-team could create charts as easily as using reusable react components.
+your team could create charts as easily as using reusable react components.

 **But why?**